Recombinant human follicle stimulating hormone (follitropin alfa [rch])

 If you are self-injecting, you should discard all sharps into a disposal unit.

-The Bemfola PEN once used should be disposed of in sharps container or return to your clinic or pharmacist for safe disposal.
+The Bemfola PEN once used should be disposed of in sharps container or return to your cli

 If you have any Bemfola that has expired or is left over from your treatment take this to your clinic.